 When it comes to link building, choosing the right pages on your site to build links to in your SEO campaign is just as important as having high-quality backlinks to your site.
 Building links to the wrong pages of your site can result in wasted time with little to no SEO results to show for it.

-In this blog, we’ll highlight how you can determine which pages to focus on for your link-building campaign.
+Our link building experts at Ballantine have created this list of helpful link building tips, including how you can determine which pages to focus on for your link-building campaign.

 Factor 1: Choosing The Right Keyword To Target

 The first step is to determine which keywords you want your site to rank for.
-Your link-building campaign must be targeted at the pages built and optimized to rank for keywords that will bring meaningful traffic to your site.
+Your keyword link building campaign must be targeted at the pages built and optimized to rank for keywords that will bring meaningful traffic to your site.

 Meaningful traffic is all relative to your objectives, but be sure that the keywords you are targeting are the result of proper keyword research and are being searched by your ideal site visitors.